lumigo-io/lumigo-node/CONTRIBUTING.md

 #### Run the example:
 Setting up your env:
-- In `example/index.js` change `const token = "XXX"` you your lumigo token (can get from https://platform.lumigo.io/onboarding)
+- In `example/index.js` change `const token = "XXX"` your Lumigo token (can get from https://platform.lumigo.io/onboarding)
 - Run:
 ```shell
 cd example